immcantation/dowser/docs/topics/bootstrapTrees.md

 igphyml
 :   location of igphyml executible if trait models desired

-trees
+fixtrees
-:   tree topologies to use if aready available (bootstrapping will not be perfomed)
+:   keep tree topologies fixed?
+(bootstrapping will not be perfomed)

 quiet